mikjakbiak/maaany-emails-sender/README.md

-# politician-abuser
+# many-emails-sender

-Abuse a lot of politicians with emails
+Send a lot of emails to politicians

 ## Prerequisites